erosson/pypoe-json/README.md

 pypoe-json simply omits the failing files, rather than failing the entire build.

+### Non-English language support?

+Yes!
+See `dist/lang/French` for an example.

+If a file has no internationalized text, it's not copied to `dist/lang/$LANG` - check `dist/dat`.

 ### Can I hotlink the json files at `erosson.github.io/pypoe-json`?

 It costs me nothing so I won't stop you, but you really should host them yourself.
 I promise nothing about their future availability there.